vegantransistor/BoschSmartHome/P4/README.md

 mitmproxy --rawtcp --set websocket=false --mode transparent --ssl-insecure --set confdir=[your path for mitm root CA] --set tls_version_client_max=TLS1_2 --set tls_version_server_max=TLS1_2 --set client_certs=[your path for device certificate]/device_key_chain.pem
 ```

-Normally you shall see the traffic in the mitmproxy application - most of the http requests shall be answered with `200`.
+Normally you shall see the (decrypted) traffic in the mitmproxy application and most of the http requests shall be answered with `200`.

-Note that if you export the environmental variable `sslkeyfile` and import it in wireshark (Edit > Preferences > Protocols > TLS > Pre-Master secret log file name) you can also see the decrypted traffic in wireshark.
+Note that if you export the environmental variable `sslkeyfile` and import it in wireshark (Edit > Preferences > Protocols > TLS > Pre-Master secret log file name), the decrypted traffic is available in wireshark too.